Mwauracollins/micro-django/README.md

 # Micro-Django

-Micro-Django is a simplified version of Django for educational purposes.
-It implements core Django-like functionality in a minimalistic way to help understand the underlying principles of Django.
+Just implementing django's core functionalities to settle an argument.
+Do you really need a framework?

-## Installation
+## Installation (local)
+Clone the repository first then run

 ```
+cd micro-django
-pip install micro-django
+pip install -e .
 ```

 ## Quick Start